Installing Sprout

 🚧 Sprout is still in active development and evolving quickly, so the documentation and functionality may not work as described and could undergo substantial changes 🚧

-The Sprout Python package assumes you have full control over the folders and files of the system, or at least your user’s home directory.
-This includes being given space on a server that mostly has access through a Terminal, where you have control over the directories you can write to.
+Sprout assumes you have control over your system’s files and folders, or at least your user’s home directory.
+This includes having access to a server through the Terminal where you can write to specific folders.

 Terminal